 Congrats.
 You’re now in the Event Dashboard.
 It might seem overwhelming at first, but the finish line is near.

-Note: tickets are required to attend any event on Hopin platform.
+Note: Tickets are required to attend any event on the Hopin platform.
 All speakers, organizers (including you), and staff members need a ticket to enter the event.

 Almost done!
 One more step.

 Head to the Venue tab to find the Reception tab in your event dashboard.

 Here is where you can write your welcome message for your event.
 This is the first thing your attendees will see when they enter your event, so it’s important to inform them of what’s going on.